-What does pink blood mean?
+What does pinkish blood mean?

 Your blood might be pink in colour at the beginning or end of your period, especially if you’re spotting.
 According to Healthline, this lighter shade likely indicates that the blood has mixed with your cervical fluid, creating a lighter shade.

-However, pink period blood can also be a result of low estrogen levels, especially if it’s accompanied by a lighter-than-usual flow, or if you work out a lot.
+However, pink blood can also be a result of low estrogen levels, especially if it’s accompanied by a lighter-than-usual flow, or if you work out a lot.
 Studies have found that a lot of exercise can lower estrogen levels, which can mess with your period, sometimes causing it to disappear altogether.
 It’s common for female athletes to stop ovulating.